Russia Studies Concentration

 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.

-Students pursuing this degree complete the requirements for a concentration.
+Students pursuing this degree complete the requirements for one of the available concentrations.

 Concentration in the Major